QubitProducts/qubit-react/README.md

       // important to release the ownership of the wrappers
       // so that other experiences on other virtual pageviews
       // can claim them.
-      dispose()
+      release()
     }
   }
 }
 ```

-Calling dispose will render the original content of the wrapped component and release the ownership so that other experiences can claim it.
+Calling `release` will render the original content of the wrapped component and release the ownership so that other experiences can claim it.

 ### Execution